veronicahodo/temporal-cryptophysics/tc-faq.md

 ---

-### ❓ What is HodeauxLedger?
+### ❓ What is Trust Architecture?

-HodeauxLedger is the cryptographically signed, append-only, scope-based ledger that powers Temporal Cryptophysics.
+Trust Architecture is the cryptographically signed, append-only, scope-based ledger that powers Temporal Cryptophysics.
 It anchors records in both **space (scope)** and **time (Genesis Time)** with verifiable digital signatures.

 ---